 When comparing FL Studio 20 vs FL Studio 12 we can see that in general FL Studio 20 is the clear winner in most aspects.

 This stands out for its better design and performance, more powerful plugins and more variety of these, more pleasant and intuitive workflow, and many extra tools that make music production easier.

 Below you will find a detailed comparison between the two programs.

-You will learn what are the main differences between these popular versions.
+Also, you will learn what are the main differences between these popular DAW.